Bridge The Gap

 Project-Based Inquiry: Students identify their interests and strengths and design inquiry projects that guide their learning over a term, supported by teachers and peers.

-Arts-Enriched Programming: Visual arts, music, drama, and creative expression are integrated throughout the day, not treated as add-ons.
+Arts-Enriched Programming: We integrate visual arts, music, drama, and creative expression throughout the day.

 Core Skill Development: Focused literacy and numeracy blocks tailored to each learner’s level and goals.